-A sparkling gem in the south of the Netherlands, Breda has been an established city since the 11th century.
-Since then, Breda has been fought over and colonised by the Spanish and the French.
-Remnants of these cultures remain, but today's Breda is a cheerful place, known for its friendly residents, excellent beer, and Mentos mints. ¶ You may immediately be intrigued by the monuments mentioned in a Breda city guide, as there are Gothic, medieval, and contemporary buildings living side by side.
+Remnants of these cultures remain, but today's Breda is a cheerful place, known for its friendly residents, excellent beer, and Mentos mints.
+You may immediately be intrigued by the monuments mentioned in a Breda city guide, as there are Gothic, medieval, and contemporary buildings living side by side.
 The city pops with colour and personality, with lush green parks and narrow streets decorated with boxes of vivid floral arrangements.
-Any Breda city guide will mention monuments like the Castle of Breda and the impressive architecture of Saint Anthony's Cathedral, but one of the biggest pleasures in Breda is simply sipping a locally-brewed beer and watching the world go by.
+Any Breda city guide will mention monuments like the Castle of Breda and the impressive architecture of Saint Anthony's Cathedral, but one of the biggest pleasures in Breda is simply sipping a locally-brewed beer.
+You'll find cuisine to suit every taste in bustling squares like the Grote Markt and Havermarkt, with a wide range of casual cafes and more upmarket restaurants.

 Visitors arriving from Amsterdam or Schiphol Airport can reach Breda in roughly one hour on the high-speed Fyra train service.
 Those driving from Amsterdam can reach Breda by taking the A2 motorway followed by the A27.
 Additionally, Breda is located less than a 90 minute drive from all three main ferry ports in the Netherlands.
 Once you've arrived, you'll find that most main sights in the city centre are walkable due to the compact nature of the city.
 Yet rented bikes are a top form of Breda transport for visitors, and a convenient local bus service is also available.